Aller au contenu principal

 A representative sample:

-• Must include all of the fields you want to be present in your converted data.
+• Must include all of the fields you want to be present in your transformed data.
 For example, there is a spreadsheet column for every category of data.

 • Must not include fields that should remain private to your institution or that will not be useful in LOD form.
 Examples include internal database IDs, institutional information about object purchasing, or personal information about still-living persons.

-• Must include blank fields or placeholders for data you will add before conversion is complete.
+• Must include blank fields or placeholders for data you will add before transformation is complete.
 If adding the fields is not possible, communicate to LINCS the changes you intend to make.

 Info

 LINCS will request a representative sample in our first meeting.
-Come prepared and kick-start the conversion process.
+Come prepared and kick-start the transformation process.

 Export your Full Dataset

-The expected output depends on the structure of your data and the conversion tools you plan to use.
-It is helpful to review the rest of the conversion workflow steps before completing this step, particularly the Implement Conceptual Mapping step.
+The expected output depends on the structure of your data and the transformation tools you plan to use.
+It is helpful to review the rest of the transformation workflow steps before completing this step, particularly the Implement Conceptual Mapping step.

-If you plan to use 3M for conversion, as LINCS typically does for structured data, then export the data and transform it into XML document(s) following the suggestions in Preparing Data for 3M.
+If you plan to use 3M for transformation, as LINCS typically does for structured data, then export the data and transform it into XML document(s) following the suggestions in Preparing Data for 3M.

 Otherwise, you can: